 The pro rata refund is applicable to students who completely withdraw from the institution up through the 60.000 percent point in the semester (beginning of classes to the end of exam period).
 At the 60.001% mark or later, refunds are not granted, and students have earned 100% of their financial aid for that semester.
+Students who drop a course after the add/drop period and do not completely withdraw from the university are responsible for full payment of the cost incurred by the course.

 There is no additional charge for attending the May Term for currently enrolled full-time residential or commuter students.
 For students subject to the institutional refund policy, the MBU Student Account Office calculates a federal refund amount according to regulatory requirements.